nathanfx330/auto-whisper/readme.md

-Auto_Whisper.sh
+auto_whisper.sh
 Overview

-Auto_Whisper.sh is a bash script that automatically batches and transcribes all .mp3 audio files in the current directory using OpenAI’s Whisper CLI tool.
+auto_whisper.sh is a bash script that automatically batches and transcribes all .mp3 audio files in the current directory using OpenAI’s Whisper CLI tool.
 It outputs transcriptions into a specified folder and supports:

     Resuming interrupted transcriptions by skipping already processed files